Birmaharajpur: Tourism

 It is also called as the 2nd Jagannath temple.
 Present in the soul of untouched and dense forest lies the temple of Hindu lord Shree Jagganath.
 Legend says that when Kala pahad attacked the Jagannath temple in puri to loot ornaments and the lords Jagannath, Balabhadra and Suvadra.
 The king ordered the pandas to take the lords and go hide so as to prevent the Muslims from touching and looting Hindu lords.
 The pandas went towards western Odisha through the river Mahanadi in a boat taking the three lords and finally stopped in Sonepur district and hide the lords in the cave of hill Trikut of kotsamalai jungle for 143 years.
 The festival Rath Yatra is celebrated there and on the eve fair is organized with thousands of visitors visiting on the occasion.

 The water body in foot of the hills and deep forest with cool environment gives a real touch of nature.
-Manned boat rental is on offer.
+Boat rental is on offer.
 One can enjoy the sweet and charming sound of various species of birds including peacock.
 During the winter (November–February) this place attracts many foreign birds, which generally come to Chilika Lake.
 Sometimes it is also possible to see elephants, bears or wolves in the nearby jungle at the dam site.